HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 \#vvsg
 ## <a name="audioformat"></a>audio format
-A [ballot display format](#ballotdisplayformat) in which [ballot](#ballot) options and other information are communicated through sound and speech.
+A [ballot display format](#ballotdisplayformat) in which [contest options](#contestoption) and other information are communicated through sound and speech.

 \#vvsg
 ## <a name="audit"></a>audit
 1. Systematic, independent, documented process for obtaining [records](#record), statements of fact, or other relevant information and assessing them objectively to determine the extent to which specified requirements are fulfilled.
 2. Verification of statistical or exact agreement of [records](#record) from different processes or subsystems of a [voting system](#votingsystem).
 3. A review of a system and its controls to determine its operational status and the accuracy of its outputs.

 \#vvsg
 ## <a name="auditdevice"></a>audit device